JackieCCJ/weatherproject/README.md

 Added .env file which is hidden from the Github containing my own weather API key

 Link to explaining the response format:[OpenWeather](https://openweathermap.org/current#format)

+Now with front-end deploed on Vercel and back-end deployed on Render, I can do more things now.